CZnavody19/Auto-Typer/README.md

 - Enter the number of times to repeat the text
 - Enter wherever to reverse the text or not
 - Enter what characters the text should contain (Enter for everything)
-- Enter What characters the text should begin with (Enter for everything)
+- Enter what characters the text should begin with (Enter for everything)

 - Press `Windows Shift S` and select the area of the text (You have about 5 seconds from pressing the shortcut to the program starting)
 - Wait until the program displays the text